Masters (of) Brand

 The Masters is truly a sporting experience like no other, and this year reminded us all how special it can be.
 Everything about Augusta National is masterful.
 It’s been said that the lessons of golf are the lessons of life.
-If that’s true, The Masters gives us all life lessons in branding if we examine its experience, identity, culture and purpose–cornerstones, like any good brand:
+If that’s true, The Masters gives us all life lessons in branding if we examine its experience, identity, culture and purpose–cornerstones.

 - It commands a premium: In a commoditized landscape, tickets sell for thousands of dollars on the secondary market each year.
 Why?
 People understand the value of the experience and can charge for it.
 (There’s an interesting idea around premium and what commands it as The Masters has limited cost increases for tickets, but that’s a topic for a different blog.)

 - It creates loyalty: The Masters has a dedicated fandom and subculture surrounding it that transcends age or golf ability.
 Memorabilia, green hats, yellow logos…it’s all shown proudly like a status symbol that binds golfers together.

 So how can the rest of us master brand more effectively to drive our business?
 For starters, we can ensure our experience is up to par across all touchpoints.
 The Masters is the only major that takes place at the same course each year.
 People know what to expect, and it’s consistently breath-taking.
 Every entryway, concession stand, shop and hole are well maintained and aligned with the overall look and feel of the tournament.
 A well-planned experience fosters recognition and trust.
 Ensure your brand experience is consistently aligned across all physical and digital channels so you can maximize equity among your audiences and ‘keep them in play’.